| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 are:

-check for enumeration type members
+isenum Xcheck for enumeration type members

-check for function and variable symbols (special form)
+issym Xcheck for function and variable symbols (special form)

-[ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |
+| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

-script provides mergesort and quicksort algorithms for
+The sort.q script provides mergesort and quicksort algorithms for

 sorting a list using a given order predicate:

-msort P Xs
+msort P Xsmergesort algorithm

-qsort P Xs
+qsort P Xsquicksort algorithm

 The mergesort algorithm is more involved than quicksort, but may run